 The day tour begins with a visit to the UNESCO World Heritage Site at the city of Akko (Acre).
 The recently discovered Crusaders Halls await us here.
 This site dates back to the second Crusaders’ kingdom in the Holy Land.
 We’ll inspect the tunnels, the halls, the headquarters, the ports and much more.

 The Ottoman period occurred during the 18th and 19th centuries at this location.
 We will get to know it through the prism of the Turkish Hamam and Napoleon’s conquering

-Our next stop for the day is the third largest city in Israel, Haifa.
+Our next stop for the day is the third-largest city in Israel, Haifa.
 The Baha’i shrine and gardens will afford us a stunning panoramic view of the city.
 This site is the world’s second most sacred place for this young religion.
-Surpassed only by the shrine in the vicinity of Akko, where the religion’s founder and prophet is buried.
+Surpassed only by the shrine in the vicinity of Akko, where the religion’s founder and prophet are buried.
 The shrine and gardens are groomed according to its revered status.
-It is therefore no surprise that there are many who swear that this site is even more beautiful than the Versailles Gardens.
+It is, therefore, no surprise that there are many who swear that this site is even more beautiful than the Versailles Gardens.
 To complete this experience of beauty, both natural and contrived, we will head in the direction of the Louis Promenade.
 This locale will afford us a dazzling bird’s view of the city of Haifa and of the bay upon which it was built.

-The day will be complete when you taste some of the best ice cream in Israel at the Crusaders’ port.
+The day will be complete when you taste some of the best ice creams in Israel at the Crusaders’ port.